NoComplyDev/CRTAP/README.md

 </br>

 Note that preferred sources dictate when content is added.
-For example, episodes of CR Cooldown are generally added days before the corresponding Critical Role episode due to the differing Beacon and YouTube release schedules.
+For example, episodes of CR Cooldown are generally added days before any corresponding Critical Role episodes due to the differing Beacon and YouTube release schedules.

 ## Video Extraction Info